loconous-ut/AES/README.md

 This will produce an executable with name of aes.
 You may then execute the program running the following command for output to the stdout:

-    ./aes
+    ./bin/aes

 Alternatively, I would suggest to redirect the output to an output file, as follows:

-    ./aes > output
+    ./bin/aes > test/output

+I have set up the output from appendix_c in test/appendix_c.txt file to ease the check of the solution with vimdiff.

 ## Resources

 For all code and AES algorithms, I only used the FIPS 197 specification.
-Additionally, I utilized the Useful Arrays handout and Unit Tests for method checking.
-I will be honest by saying that I had to check some Stackoverflow when attempting to get my bit manipulation operations to work.
+I also used the Useful Arrays handout and Unit Tests for method checking.
+I will be honest by saying that I had to check some Stackoverflow and Wikipedia sites when attempting to get my bit manipulation and printing operations to work properly.

 ## Test Cases